 What is MS?
 (Part 1 of is MS genetic?)

 Multiple sclerosis (MS) or encephalomyelitis disseminata (ED) is a chronic inflammatory neurological autoimmune disease with very different forms of progression, depending on the area of nerve damage, the extent, and the severity of the disease.
-Specifically, it attacks the myelin sheaths in the brain and spinal cord of the central nervous system (CNS).
+In general, it affects the central nervous system (CNS).
+Specifically, it affects the brain and spinal cord by attacking the myelin sheaths that cover them.
 Myelin sheaths are insulating layers that protect nerves.
 The attacks cause the myelin sheath to become inflamed in small patches (plaques or lesions), which can be seen on an MRI scan.
 Disruption of messages sent along the nerves causes MS symptoms.

-There are two main types of MS: primary progressive MS, in which the disease is characterized by worsening neurological functions without relapses or remissions, and relapse-remitting MS, in which symptoms tend to occur in distinguishable episodes, or relapses.
+There are two main types of MS: primary progressive MS, in which neurological functions gradually worsen with time without relapses or periods of remissions characterize the disease, and relapse-remitting multiple sclerosis, in which symptoms tend to occur in different episodes or relapses.
 Secondary progressive MS follows an initial relapsing-remitting course.

 The exact causes of the disease have not yet been clarified despite research efforts.
 In MS, many (multiple) inflammatory demyelination foci are scattered in the white matter of the brain and spinal cord, presumably caused by the attack of the body’s own immune cells on the myelin sheaths of the nerve cell processes.
-Since the centres of demyelination can occur throughout the entire CNS, multiple sclerosis can cause almost any neurological symptom.
-Visual disturbances and blurred vision can eventually lead to blindness and disorders of eye movements (internuclear ophthalmoplegia), but are not specific for multiple sclerosis.
+Since the centers of demyelination can occur throughout the entire CNS, multiple sclerosis can cause almost any neurological symptom.
+Visual disturbances and blurred vision can eventually lead to blindness and eye-movement disorders (internuclear ophthalmoplegia).
+These are not specific for multiple sclerosis, though.